lauravodden/lauravodden/README.md

 - 👋 Hi, I’m Laura
 - 👀 I’m interested in the ways that data science can contribute to discussions on sustainability, climate change, gender equity, animal welfare, archaeology, geology and more
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently learning web applications and HTML
 - 💞️ I’m looking to collaborate on NLP and ML projects
 - 📫 How to reach me laura.vodden@outlook.com